Search

 As you can see, definitive research into the link between supplements and memory enhancements is still in its infancy.
 Despite bold claims made by these supplement marketers, this article demonstrates that overall evidence is far from complete and decisive.

-However, for those looking for an edge, above and beyond diet and exercise, some of these supplements may be worth considering.
-And if you’re a student, don’t miss these 21 tips for studying better.
+However, for those looking for an edge, above and beyond diet, exercise and meditation for better memory and concentration, some of these supplements may be worth considering.
+And if you’re a student, don’t miss these 21 tips for studying better and my extensive list of memory improvement resources.

 As amply repeated in this article, it is very important to seek medical guidance when trying new supplements.
 Although most of these supplements have not shown severe side-effects, they may react with other medications.